THE RIFRAP TEAM

 Andres Berdeja (CSUSM; Project Archaeologist and Surveyor; joined summer 2019)

-I first attended Palomar College where I received an A.A. in Archaeology, an A.A. in Anthropology, an A.S. in GIS, and two certificates of proficiency as an Archaeological Excavator and an Archaeological Surveyor/Laboratory Assistant in 2016.
+I first attended Palomar College where I received an A.A. in Archaeology, and an A.S. in GIS in 2016.
 I received my B.A. in Indigenous Anthropology from CSUSM in May of 2019.
-I currently work for a CRM company located in San Diego, CA. I’ve worked on projects in the past located in the Bassar region of Togo, West Africa.
+I currently work in CRM for SWCA Environmental Consultants located in Southern California.
+I’ve worked on projects in the past located in the Bassar region of Togo, West Africa.
 I have also worked extensively at the Rancho de los Peñasquitos in San Diego where I used GIS tools to create real time spatial analyses of artifacts found between 2010 and 2016.
-My current fascination in Archaeology has been with ceramics.
+My current fascination in archaeology has been with ceramics and ground stone.

 Franklin Quiros (CSUSM; Project Archaeologist; joined summer 2022)

-Adam Niesley (CSUSM; Student volunteer; joined January 2023)
+Adam Niesley (CSUSM; Project Archaeologist; joined January 2023)

 Project alumni